ABDC 2026 Conference

 Across two days, this conference promises connection with senior leaders in Australian and New Zealand business schools, and impactful conversations with sector and industry experts.

-Conference program
+Conference Program

 Day 1: RMIT University, Storey Hall

-11am VC panel
+11am VC and Provost Panel

 - Professor Helen Bartlett, Vice-Chancellor and President, University of the Sunshine Coast